chrisrobison/elend/overview.md

 Soroban aims to expand Stellar's use cases by enabling more sophisticated applications, such as decentralized finance (DeFi), non-fungible tokens (NFTs), and more complex financial instruments.

-If you have any specific questions or need more detailed information about Stellar or Soroban, feel free to ask!